 Crochet front and back post stitches

-Crochet front and back post stitches are perfect for creating texture in your crochet pieces.
+Crochet post stitches are perfect for creating texture in your crochet pieces.
 With post stitches, you stitch around the body of the stitch instead of into the top of it.
 This causes the stitch below the post stitch to pop out either to the front or back of your project.
 They are easy to do!
 I’ll show you how in the short video below.

 What can I do with post stitches?